gspd-mobi/rage-ios/README.md

 That's it.
 Compact but powerful.

 ## Installation (CocoaPods) ##
-Add these dependencies to Podfile and `pod install`
+Add this dependency to Podfile and `pod install`
 ```ruby
 pod 'Rage',	'~> 0.5.0'
 ```